2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>12a21c3b-235a-5292-8209-67bf60f61e49</chapterId>

-Now that your communication and social media channels have been created, configured and enriched with your city/community/meet-up's visual identity, it is time to start following the "right people" on these platforms.
+Now that your communication and social media channels have been created, configured, and enriched with your city, community, or meet-up's visual identity, it is time to start following the "right people" on these platforms.

 On Twitter, this can start by following some of the accounts working on Bitcoin development internationally, such as @Bitcoin, @bitcoincoreorg, @planb_network, @FBCEglobal, and retweeting the famous "Running bitcoin" of January 11, 2009, by @halfin; but also - and most importantly - **following the accounts of Bitcoin communities and meet-ups in your country**.

 In fact, **this will enable mutual following, tagging and thus gaining visibility collectively**.

-This is the case among the fifty or more French Bitcoin communities; and the same is true for most of the "Satoshi Spritz" initiatives in Italy and "Einundzwanzig" in Germany.
+This is the case among the fifty or more French Bitcoin communities, and the same is true for most of the "Satoshi Spritz" initiatives in Italy and "Einundzwanzig" in Germany.

 Although it might seem superfluous to some, **following local communities and initiatives in one's own country can indirectly lead to joint projects**, or even "partnerships."
 This is how the Bitcoin Liège and Bitcoin Lille communities got in touch (the same goes for Bitcoin Aix and Bitcoin Marseille); they now organize at least one joint meet-up a year.
 The **Cercle du Coin** dinners are another example.

 ![immagine](assets/fr/26.webp)

-Moreover, in France, it might also be relevant **to follow the @KonsensusFR, @bitcoinpointfr, @DecouvreBitcoin and @btcmap** initiatives.
-These are just suggestions, and of course each community is free to do as it sees fit, in full decentralization and autonomy.
+Moreover, in France, it may also be relevant **to follow the @KonsensusFR, @bitcoinpointfr, @DecouvreBitcoin and @btcmap** initiatives.
+These are just suggestions, and of course, each community is free to do as it sees fit, in full decentralization and autonomy.

 The interest in following each other is quite simple: provide visibility for each other.
 In fact, the more you have a presence on the networks, the more people will talk about you; and the more people talk about you, the more likely people will come to your events.
 Liking and retweeting posts from other communities on social networks can be just as appealing.

 ####

 In parallel, it is also possible to **offer meet-up organizers and those who have created a community the opportunity to meet at a designated time during physical events**.
-This can allow you to discuss everyone's feelings, talk about the evolution of the communities present, share ideas for projects that have been successful; but also, offer solutions when needed.
-If you wish you can then be share a written report with the organizers of the communities in your country that were not present.
+This allows you to discuss everyone's feelings, talk about the evolution of the communities present, share ideas for successful projects, and offer solutions when needed.
+If you wish, you can then share a written report with the organizers of the communities in your country that were not present.

 ## BTC Map